jachung2/Math347_Projects/README.md

 # Math347_Projects
-A library of prototype algorithms related to material we cover in class.
+A library of programs and various algorithms related to material we cover in class.

-Current Topics include:
+Topics included:
-  Number Theory
+  Elementary Number Theoru